dotnet/core-setup/Documentation/design-docs/host-testing.md

     * Product binaries always contain all test-related code (no conditional compilation)

 Pros:
-* Tests are written in C# this has several large advantages
+* Tests are written in C#.
+This has several large advantages:
   * Easier to write
   * Full integration with test infra
   * VS UI support for running selected tests